AtLongLastAnalytics/substack-assets/01_implementing_IAM/README.md

 When done you can use `terraform destroy` to tear down any resources deployed within this Azure project.

+---

+## IAM Implementation Details

+This module demonstrates a practical IAM pattern for data engineering in Azure:

+- **Azure AD Groups:**
+  - `gp-data-engineer`: For users who ingest raw data and create curated datasets.
+  - `gp-data-analyst`: For users who consume curated data for analysis and reporting.
+- **Role Assignments:**
+  - Data Engineers are granted the `Storage Blob Data Contributor` role at the storage account scope, enabling full access to all containers.
+  - Data Analysts are granted the `Storage Blob Data Reader` role scoped to the `serve` container only, restricting them to read-only access of curated data.

+This separation of duties ensures that data engineers can manage and curate data, while analysts have secure, read-only access to the curated datasets.

+---

-Best Practices
+## Best Practices

-Do not commit secrets or .tfstate files — use a .gitignore.
+- Do not commit secrets or .tfstate files — use a .gitignore.

-Use remote state storage (e.g., Azure Storage Account with locking) for collaborative environments.
+- Use remote state storage (e.g., Azure Storage Account with locking) for collaborative environments.

-Apply tags consistently for governance and cost tracking.
+- Apply tags consistently for governance and cost tracking.

-Use separate environments (dev, test, prod) with appropriate naming conventions.
+- Use separate environments (dev, test, prod) with appropriate naming conventions.